SaakshiKatkar/IRIS-Classification/README.md

 A Decision Tree is a versatile algorithm for both classification and regression tasks.
 In this project, a Decision Tree is constructed to classify Iris flowers based on their feature attributes.

+We are making accuracy and prediction in Iris project through Iris Dataset.
+This is easy and understable for machine learning staters( Naive ).

+PS: Please do not forget to drop a star if you like it!